fablocke/LoveBirds/README.md

-# LOVE BIRDS
+# LOVE BIRDS(CATS)

 ## Send and receive voice messages using Raspberry PI Zero and Telegram

+This repo is a fork from Love Birds.
+I like cats more, so I have created another version.
+I added also some nice LED-Stripe Signaling Lights in the code and another sounds.

-### What is Love (birds)?
+### What is Love (birds) (cats) ?

 It’s a standalone device to receive send voice messages with one person: lover, family or friend.
 Open the box, push on the button while you talk, release to send.
 Your correspondent will receive the voice message on his Telegram phone app or on his own LoveBirds box with a nice motor move and bird song.

-See the video here: https://www.youtube.com/watch?v=enLJgY6dZ9U
+See the video here: https://www.youtube.com/watch?v=enLJgY6dZ9U https://www.instructables.com/id/Love-Birds-a-Box-to-Send-and-Receive-Telegram-Audi/

-This is the method to install from scratch the Love Birds projects. **If you want an easier installation method please follow the intructable here to just burn the prebuilt SD card:**

-https://www.instructables.com/id/Love-Birds-a-Box-to-Send-and-Receive-Telegram-Audi/
 or here https://www.raspiaudio.com/lovebirds/

-### Ok so you want to go the hard way and rebuild it from scratch:
+### Ok so you want to go the hard way and rebuild it from scratch (in this fork there is only the "hard" way):

 #### Architecture: